Marquette vs. Notre Dame College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Marquette vs. Notre Dame BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game between the No. 8 Marquette Golden Eagles (7-2) and Notre Dame Fighting Irish (4-4) at Fiserv Forum has a projected final score of 79-60 (based on our computer prediction) in favor of heavily favored Marquette, so expect a one-sided matchup.
-The game will tip off at 9:00 PM ET on December 9.
+Saturday's game between the No. 8 Marquette Golden Eagles (7-2) and the Notre Dame Fighting Irish (4-4) at Fiserv Forum should be a lopsided matchup, as our computer prediction projects a final score of 79-59 and heavily favors Marquette to come out on top.
+Tipoff is at 9:00 PM ET on December 9.

+According to our computer prediction, Notre Dame should cover the spread, which currently sits at 20.5.
+The two sides are projected to eclipse the 138.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!